anon8683/odin-recipes/README.md

 # odin-recipes

 This is a basic recipe website.
 It will demonstrate my skills so far in HTML.
-It includes relative links, proper folderr structure, images, headings and lists.
+It includes relative links, proper folder structure, images, headings and lists.